 Whereas a precision machinist might select a material specification based on the intended use of the end product, technology selection for part marking works the other way around:

-In this blog post we’ll break down which part marking methods work best with various material types so you can decide which industrial traceability solution is best for you.
+We’ll break down which part marking methods work best with various material types so you can decide which industrial traceability solution is best for you.

 The Material Determines the Part Marking Method